 Price risk is the risk that the total value of investments will fluctuate as a result of changes in market prices, whether caused by factors specific to an individual investment, its issuer or all factors affecting all instruments traded in the market.
-The Scheme has investments in listed equity instruments and unlisted Schemes which exposes it to direct and indirect price risk.
-The investment manager manages the Scheme's market risk on a daily basis in accordance with the Scheme's investment objectives and policies.
+The Scheme has investments in unlisted schemes which exposes it to indirect price risk.
+The investment manager manages the Scheme's market price risk on a daily basis in accordance with the Scheme's investment objectives and policies.